-Ms. Rosin wanted to share with the Board that the Board that the homeowner regretted that the permit was not pulled and accept responsibility for that, but that it would be unfair and improper for the homeowner to install something that is inferior to what was there.
-Ms. Rosin believes they proposed a reasonable solution of replacing the roof with an asphalt color that the Board approves on both the home and garage.
+Ms. Rosin wanted to share with the Board that the Board that the homeowner regretted that the permit was not pulled and accepts responsibility for that, but that it would be unfair and improper for the homeowner to be forced to install something that is inferior.
+Ms. Rosin believes the applicant proposed a reasonable solution of replacing the roof with an asphalt color that the Board approves on both the home and garage.
 He stated there would be a 6-9 month wait on a cedar product.
 Ms. Rosin explained that if the project was done properly the Board might have made a different decision but she is making this request due to the practical consideration to install the asphalt.